How to Collect Wedding Guest Photos: Complete Guide

 Entrance Display

 Put a large QR code at the entrance.
-Guests can set it up while waiting.
+Guests can set up access while waiting to greet the couple.

 Send Reminders

 Email guests the day after with the link.
-Many will upload photos once home.
+Many will upload photos once they are home.
+Some of the best candids come from the day-after batch.

 Action Timeline